NeverTheSame/TF-octopus/README.md

 - __vpc-id__: Displays the VPC's name tag.
 - __subnet-1-id__: Displays the name tag for subnet 1.
 - __subnet-2-id__: Displays the name tag for subnet 2.

+### Getting Started with AWS EC2 instances
+- To start working with this project navigate to the project directory: `cd web`

 ### Getting Started with VMware vCenter
 This Terraform configuration defines the provisioning of a virtual machine (VM) on a VMware vSphere infrastructure.
 It includes the setup of the necessary providers, data sources for datacenter, datastore, compute cluster, and network, as well as the creation of a virtual machine.